haberda/jackett-addon/jackett/DOCS.md

 # Jackett addon for Hass.io

-The torrent client for Hass.io with OpenVPN support.
+The torrent proxy for Hass.io with OpenVPN support.

 ## Installation